 If, after installing the multigame, the missiles and shells are not very bright. check out the three resistors at R58, R59 and R60 (near the dip switch) – these should be 100 ohm (brown/black/brown) but other values seem to have been used.
 I have found 200 ohm, and one early mutligame user had a board with 270 ohm installed.
 Replacing these with the correct 100 ohm returns them to normal.

-Not a common occurence, I'm glad to say, but I have seen one multigame board that was totally dead, and the user just received a screen of random graphics on power up.
+Not a common occurrence, I’m glad to say, but I have seen one multigame board that was totally dead, and the user just received a screen of random graphics on power up.
 After talking to the user, he mentioned that the CPU board may have been plugged in back to front.
-If you have done this, you will need to contact me, as it appears to destroy three of the IC's - the two 74573 latches (you can easily get these) and the logic chip (you will need to contact me to get another of these)
+If you have done this, you will need to replace three of the IC’s – the two 74573 latches and the logic chip (a GAL16V8 programmed with the code provided in the download)

 There is a modified version of the galaxian memory test built into the menu code.
 This memory test also tests that the NVRAM IC fitted to the main multigame board is functioning correctly.
 If an error is detected, then rather than display a ‘RAM ERROR’ message, which is easy to miss, it instead fills the screen with a single number.